jswaff/prophet/README.md

 * Produce a static library containing the move generation, evaluation, and search related functions.
 The intent is to modularize the core functionality for inclusion in other projects.

 To elaborate on that last point, although Prophet is a fully functional standalone chess engine, I tend to use it more as a "plug in engine" within chess4j more than I do as a standalone engine.
 This hybrid approach allows me to enjoy the benefits of programming non-critical-path functions in a higher level language while still getting the raw speed of native code.
 Consequently, I have made a decision to NOT build an opening book or pondering support directly into Prophet, as both are handled by chess4j.
+(Of course I may change my mind in the future!)

 ## Installing